aerni/laravel-spotify/readme.md

 </p>

 ## Introduction
-Laravel-Spotify makes working with the Spotify Web API a breeze.
+Spotify for Laravel makes working with the Spotify Web API a breeze.
 It provides straight forward methods for each endpoint and a fluent interface for optional parameters.

 The package supports all Spotify Web API endpoints that are accessible with the [Client Credentials Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow).